-The midrash includes the wise woman from Tekoa among the twenty-three truly upright and righteous women who came out of Israel (Midrash Tadshe, Ozar ha-Midrashim [Eisenstein], 474).
+The A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash includes the wise woman from Tekoa among the twenty-three truly upright and righteous women who came out of Israel (Midrash Tadshe, Ozar ha-Midrashim [Eisenstein], 474).

 Joab asked the woman to appear before King David like a woman mourning the death of her husband for a long time (II Sam.
 14:2).
 From this passage the Rabbis derived the ban on a mourner’s washing his clothes, bathing and anointing himself with oil (BT Mo’ed Katan 15a).

 The verse depicts the woman as living in Tekoa, a fact which the Rabbis find highly significant.
 They note that Tekoa was blessed with olive trees and olive oil; because of the residents’ frequent use of the latter, wisdom was to be found among them.
 The Rabbis cite the blessing of the tribe of Asher in Deut.
 33:24 as a proof text of the area’s copious supply of oil: “may he dip his foot in oil.”
 They learn from this verse that the oil in the portion of Asher was so plentiful that it would issue forth as from a spring, and one could bathe in it, as in water.
 The woman’s wisdom was therefore linked to the blessing of olive oil and, in the opinion of the Rabbis, reflected the wisdom of all the area’s inhabitants (BT Menahot 85b).